.

 Price: $729

-The ASUS ProArt is an ultra-wide screen with a frameless design for maximized screen size.
-This is a great option for editors who don’t want to compromise on size or budget.
+The ASUS ProArt is an ultra-wide screen with a frameless design that maximizes screen size.
+It is an excellent option if you don’t want to compromise on size.

 Key features: